-PERFORMANCE APPRAISAL EVALUATION OF CAMPUS ADMINISTRATORS

-DNB (LOCAL)

-ten working days of the appraiser's knowledge of the occurrence.
-A parent or legal guardian must sign if the initiating party is under 18 years of age.
+Houston ISD 101912 PERFORMANCE APPRAISALDNBEVALUATION OF CAMPUS ADMINISTRATORS(LOCAL) ten working days of the appraiser's knowledge of the occ A parent or legal guardian must sign if the initiating party 18 years of age.
+EMPLOYEE RESPONSE An employee may submit a written response or rebuttal to his or her appraiser within ten working days of receipt of a written docu- ment.

-EMPLOYEE RESPONSE

-An employee may submit a written response or rebuttal to his or her appraiser within ten working days of receipt of a written document.
 The appraiser will attach the employee's written response to the appraisal document.

-APPLICATION OF ASSESSMENT SYSTEMS All aspects of the appraisal systems shall be applied consistently and fairly to all employees.
-When an employee feels that any one of these procedures has been misapplied to him or her, a dispute may be filed in accordance with the Dispute Resolution Process at DGBA(LOCAL).
-However, unless the procedure in question was maliciously misapplied, applied in bad faith, or not applied by an appraiser, such misapplication or failure to follow the procedures shall not prevent or be any impediment to the Board or the Super-intendent changing any employee's employment status under the terms of the employment contracts, if applicable, and state and federal laws.
+APPLICATION OF ASSESSMENT SYSTEMS All aspects of the appraisal systems shall be applied con and fairly to all employees.
+When an employee feels that of these procedures has been misapplied to him or her, a may be filed in accordance with the Dispute Resolution F DGBA(LOCAL).
+However, unless the procedure in quest maliciously misapplied, applied in bad faith, or not applie appraiser, such misapplication or failure to follow the pro- shall not prevent or be any impediment to the Board or the intendent changing any employee's employment status us terms of the employment contracts, if applicable, and stat federal laws. byees.
+When an employee feels that any one has been misapplied to him or her, a dispute dance with the Dispute Resolution Process at vever, unless the procedure in question was ed, applied in bad faith, or not applied by an pplication or failure to follow the procedures be any impediment to the Board or the Super- iny employee's employment status under the COMPLAINTS Employees may present complaints regarding the evalua appraisal process in accordance with the District's Dispu tion Process.
+[See DGBA(LOCAL)]